 There are three additional counterterm vertices.
 The counterterm for the photon two-leg vertex follows, similarly to the two-leg vertex of φ^4 -theory, with integration by parts.

-8. 4 counterterm coefficients \rightarrow 4 renormalization conditions:
+- 8. 4 counterterm coefficients \rightarrow 4 renormalization conditions: - 1.
+Fix electron mass to m: